 Stop and Smell the Flowers

-Nowhere can Hawaii's floral splendor and wide variety of plant life be better seen than on the island of Maui.
-Maui is a botanical paradise with its tropical rain forests, cool upcountry slopes, and sunny western shores.
+Nowhere can Hawaii's floral splendor and the wide variety of plant life be better seen than on the island of Maui.
+Maui is a botanical paradise with its tropical rainforests, cool upcountry slopes, and sunny western shores.
 Driving down any road, you'll see multi-colored bougainvilleas and hibiscus in almost everyone's garden.

-On Maui tropical exotics from all over the world mingle freely with the 24 Polynesian plants that have sustained ancient Hawaiian culture, such as maia (banana) and coconut (niu), kalo (taro), kukui (candlenut), 'uala (sweet potato), and wauke (paper mulberry).
+On Maui, tropical exotics from all over the world mingle freely with the 24 Polynesian plants that have sustained ancient Hawaiian cultures, such as maia (banana) and coconut (niu), kalo (taro), kukui (candlenut), 'uala (sweet potato), and wauke (paper mulberry).
 These plants are commonly known as the "canoe plants."

 Snorkel, Scuba Dive, and Sail

-Being an island, it's little surprise that some of the best things to do on Maui take place on or under the ocean.
-If you're in for some water adventure, go beyond the beach and do some snorkeling, scuba diving and sailing.
+Since it's an island, it's little surprise that some of the best things to do on Maui take place on or under the ocean.
+If you're in for some water adventure, go beyond the beach and do some snorkeling, scuba diving, and sailing.

 Maui has some of the finest dive spots in Hawaii, with dozens of reputable operators.
 There are two marine conservation areas, one at Honolua Bay on West Maui and the other at Molokini, a partially submerged volcanic crater offshore at Wailea.
 The contours of the crater turn it into an aquarium without walls.
 Certification is available in PADI, NAUI, or NASDS.
 Boats at Kaanapali, Lahaina, and Maalaea offer a number of dive and snorkel excursions.